Skip to content

 Send this first:

 Use Trending MCP and run a create-readiness check for Rants.
 Show me the Rants template playbook, then valid template options, then estimate credits for a preview-only rant about friendship drama.
-If anything blocks creation, tell me clearly whether it is my API key, my membership, or my credit balance.
+If anything blocks creation, tell me clearly whether it is my account connection, my membership, or my credit balance.

 If setup is correct, your assistant should make it all the way through playbook + template options + cost-estimate for a simple preview request.

-The self-test button on /dashboard/developer/api-keys runs the same hosted initialize + readiness + estimate + preflight path, and when your account is create-ready it also runs a cheap preview create + status check to confirm returned links stay on the public host.
+This prompt runs the same hosted initialize + readiness + estimate path.
+When your account is create-ready, you can ask for a cheap preview create + status check to confirm returned links stay on the public host.

 When you want category or preset choices, ask your assistant to show the template options first so it does not guess invalid values.
 This matters most for things like List subcategories and Ranking presets.